 In the original language, the film’s title gives the protagonist the opportunity to speak in the first person by introducing herself to viewers before they watch the film.
 The Italian title is instead envisaged as a comment made after the story has unfolded, and one that, unsurprisingly, could only be uttered by a man.

-Eternal Sunshine of the Spotless Mind – Se mi lasci ti cancello
+The Eternal Sunshine of a Spotless Mind – Se mi lasci ti cancello

 As mentioned at the beginning of this article, there is one film in particular that has become a famous example of poor translation: it’s a well-known film starring Kate Winslet and Jim Carrey, who uses this rare occasion to demonstrate his talent as a serious actor.

 The film’s original title is a verse from a poem by Alexander Pope, an Englishman considered one of the most important poets of the eighteenth century.
 The film’s literal meaning was very difficult to convey to an Italian audience, while the original English sentence would also have gone over people’s heads.
 It was therefore decided to opt for a slightly more commercial, appealing title, which roughly translates into English as ‘If You Leave Me, I’ll Erase You,’ thus entirely killing the film’s intended poeticism.

 The importance of transcreation

 Translating advertising slogans, product names or film titles involves a number of rules.
 Simply translating to the letter, as we have just witnessed, often doesn’t work, which forces the translator to rewrite the text from scratch while also considering the linguistic expressions and culture of the target culture.

 This type of translation is called transcreation, as the final result is essentially created by the translator from scratch.